Two QB NFL Flag Football Formation

 A Two Quarterback Offense Just Makes Sense With NFL Flag Rules

 Fast forward years later and we now see multiple quarterbacks in the backfield at the college and high school level too.
 Even though the quarterback can advance the ball in these leagues, the two or three quarterback strategy has its merits.
-The main advantage is deception.
+The main advantage is deception to confuse the flag football defense.

 On today’s Flag Football Plays Chalk Talk video we drop a tip or two about how to use this or this flag football formations.
+It’s something that needs to be practiced so your team can play fast and confidently.
 Take a look right here.

 FirstDown PlayBook offers you 12 different NFL Flag offensive formations.
 Don’t try to run them all, but find the one or two that are right for your team.
 Click on any one of the tiles below to visit the article describing that formation.
 After reading the article then go join FirstDown PlayBook and get busy coaching your NFL Flag team with the best playbook and flag football wrist sheets available!